-If you search on the Internet for "Where to get help for prescription drug abuse?" search results are in the millions.
+If you search on the Internet for "Where to get help for drug abuse?" search results are in the millions.
 Trying to find the best treatment options for yourself or a loved one can be overwhelming.
 But it is not impossible.

 Death from prescription opioid overdose has quadrupled since 1999, according to the Centers for Disease Control and Prevention